 Some members prefer to use TIFF and BMP format images.
-These are uncompressed images and because they have large file sizes, they are usually more suitable for sending on a disc.
+These are uncompressed images and because they have large file sizes, they are usually more suitable for sending on a disc, flash drive or via a file transfer system.

 Identification of images